YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

 1. **Set up the light bulb using the Smart Life app:**
    - Download and install the **Smart Life** app on your phone.
-   - Ensure your phone is connected to the same **2.4GHz Wi-Fi network** as your Raspberry Pi.
+   - Ensure your phone is connected to the same **2.4GHz Wi-Fi network** as your smart light bulb.
    - Add the smart light bulb to the app by following the pairing instructions and entering your Wi-Fi password.

 2. **Create and configure a Tuya IoT Cloud project:**